bnchk/uauto/monitors/monitor_external/readme.md

 * Config can be updated while script is running no need to stop, as reloads each scan
 * That's unless in wait period between notifications due to recent error message + don't want to wait
 * Script can run online/manually if required - from command line:  python3 monitor.py
-* If unsure scan groups are processing as expected, use the testing variable in monitor.py
+* To verify scan groups are processing as expected, use the testing variable in monitor.py + run from command line
    * `testing = 0` - no screen output, normal running mode
    * `testing = 1` - prints to screen summary of process.
-Run manually/online if testing
+Run manually/online only:  `python3 monitor.py`
 <br>

 ## CONFIGURATION - BASIC VARIABLES